Read and Publish

 • Make sure that your affiliation is clearly stated on the article itself and on the submission form; this information is key for the system to recognize you as being eligible for the agreement with IOP Publishing.

-• Use your e-mail address at the University of Bern, Inselspital or PH Bern.
+• Use your e-mail address at the University of Bern or PHBern.

 • PLEASE NOTE: When you are asked for your open access choice, please select “NO” at this stage.
 This selection only regards open access publications that are financed beyond this agreement (if your publication costs area covered by another funder, you would have to select “YES” here)